perwin/barprofiles_paper/README.md

 if you want the PDF files to actually be generated (the default is `False`, which means the figures will appear in the notebook but won't be saved to disk).

-3. **Optionally:** Run the notebook `barsize_fits.ipynb` to generate and save the various fits.
-(Note that MSE_pred values and parameter uncertainties may change slightly, since they are based on bootstrap resampling.)
+3. **Optionally:** Run the notebook `barprofiles_fits.ipynb` to generate and save the various logistic fits.
 This is "optional" in that the output files already exist in this directory (they will be overwritten if the notebook is run).

 4. Run the notebook `barprofiles_figures_for_paper.ipynb` to generate the figures